cimentadaj/RECSM_R_Course/Class 3/Slides/slides.md

 mtcars_two$carb <- as.character(mtcars$carb)
 ```

-Transforming, eh?
-Typical.
+A bit tiring, isn't?

-- Which things change in this code?
+- Let's focus on which things actually change in this code.

 An introduction to functions
 ========================================================